Missouri Stories Scriptwriting FellowshipSubscribe

 B. That the material submitted is my (our) sole and original work.

-C. To my (our) agreement to hold the Missouri Film Commission, Missouri Division of Tourism and the Missouri Motion Media Association harmless from, and defend them against, all claims, demands, losses, costs, damages, judgments, liabilities and expenses (including attorneys’ fees) arising out of or in connection with any stories submitted to the Missouri Stories Scriptwriting Fellowship competition or any screenplay developed out of such stories.
+C. To my (our) agreement to hold the Missouri Film Commission, Missouri Division of Tourism and Film In MO harmless from, and defend them against, all claims, demands, losses, costs, damages, judgments, liabilities and expenses (including attorneys’ fees) arising out of or in connection with any stories submitted to the Missouri Stories Scriptwriting Fellowship competition or any screenplay developed out of such stories.

 D. That the Missouri Film Commission may retain the material submitted for use in connection with its Missouri Stories Scriptwriting Fellowship deliberations, and thereafter for its archival collection of materials, to which use I (we) expressly waive compensation.